kpeeters/cadabra2/paper.md

 with TeX-driven maths typesetting.
 The software builds and runs on Linux, macOS and Windows.

-``Cadabra2`` has been used to derive results in a variety of recent papers, in areas such as supergravity [@geissbuhler2011double,
-@butter2017component], cosmology [@malik2009cosmological],
-applications of the string/gauge theory correspondence [@christensen2014boundary,@buchel2008universal,koile2015hadron], and general relativity [@durkee2010generalization].
-The software is supported by an on-line Q\&A forum and an active user base.
+``Cadabra2`` has been used to derive or verify results in a variety of recent papers, in areas such as supergravity [@geissbuhler; @butter], cosmology [@malik], applications of the string/gauge theory correspondence [@christensen; @buchel; @koile], and general relativity [@durkee], to name a few.
+The software is supported by an on-line Q\&A forum, a collection of tutorials and on-line manual pages, and has an active user base.
+The source code for ``Cadabra2`` has been archived to Zenodo with the DOI [@cadabra_zenodo].

-# Acknowledgements

 # References